Eliphas1810/eliphas1810-tools/README.md

 VolumeUp.py turns the volume up of .mp3 file. it requires tkinter and pydub of Python.

+OdtRecompressor.py zips a directory of a unzipped .odt file as a mimetype file will be the first file in the zip file.

+TextToOdtContentXml.py convert .txt files to a content.xml in a .odt file, converting rubys of Japanese novel web sites to xml snippets of rubys of content.xml.

 <br />

 EvenLineExtractor.html extracts even lines( and odd lines).